 Here is how to make these Spinach Cheddar Muffins:

 - Wash, dry on a paper towel and thinly chop your Spinach Leaves.
+If using frozen spinach, make sure it is fully thawed and very well drained – you don’t want to add any water to the batter.

 - Grate the Cheddar Cheese if needed – I grated it very thin but you can use larger chunks if you want.